objective-see/ProcInfo/README.md

 As detailed in the 'Quick Start' section, to use Proc Info in your Xcode project perform the following steps.

 **1. Add the Proc Info library to your Xcode project:**<br>
-To add the Proc Info library to your Xcode project simply drag and drop the library (`libprocInfo.a`), into the File Navigator.
+To add the Proc Info library to your Xcode project simply drag and drop the library (`lib/libprocInfo.a`), into the File Navigator.
 In the resulting 'file add' popup, make sure the 'Copy items if needed' option is selected:
 <p align="center"><img src="https://objective-see.com/images/PI/addLib.png" width="600"></p>

 **2. Add Apple's OpenBSM library to your Xcode project:**<br>